-Scotland, a country blessed with a fascinating history, vibrant culture, glorious landscapes and… fabulous food!
+Scotland, a country blessed with a fascinating history, vibrant culture, glorious landscapes and, of course, fabulous food!
 And we’re not just talking shortbread or haggis.
-During Scottish Food Fortnight (3-18 September), why not savour Extra Special Smoked Salmon or rich, tender vension steak and sweet, juicy raspberries.
+During Scottish Food Fortnight which takes place from September 2 to September 17, why not indulge in some Scottish Extra Special Smoked Salmon or a slab of rich and tender Scottish vension steak.

 Extra Special Smoked Salmon comes in six varieties.
 All the salmon is farmed off Orkney, Shetland and the West Coast of Scotland.
 It’s cured with sugar and salt, then smoked in traditional brick kilns.
 Delicious on its own, it also adds a touch of luxury to many everyday dishes.
 Try adding it to scrambled egg or to a frittata with peas, new potatoes and chives.
-Or stir into pasta with soft cheese, parsley and lemon zest.
+We also love it stirred into pasta with soft cheese, parsley and lemon zest.

-Scottish oatcakes make a healthy snack – keep some in your desk drawer for peckish moments.
-Eat on their own or add your favourite toppings – try peanut butter and sliced banana or cream cheese and marmalade or pate and gherkin.
+Scottish oatcakes make a tasty snack; keep some in your desk drawer for peckish moments.
+You can eat them on their own or add your favourite toppings – try peanut butter and sliced banana or cream cheese and marmalade or paté and a gherkin.